Paul Redding

-Paul Redding is an Australian philosopher and professor of philosophy at the University of Sydney.
-He is known for his research on Kantian philosophy and the tradition of German idealism and its relation to analytic philosophy and pragmatism.
+Paul Redding (born 1948) is an Australian philosopher and emeritus professor of philosophy at the University of Sydney.
+He is known for his research on Hegel's philosophy and the tradition of German idealism more generally.
+In particular he has pursued the relation of Hegel's logic to the approach to logic in analytic philosophy and pragmatism and, more recently, the tradition of Platonism.

 He is a fellow of the Australian Academy of the Humanities.

 Education

 Redding earned his Ph.D. in 1984 from the University of Sydney.